Report a Violation

 Nebraska One-Call Enforcement

-The Attorney General’s Office receives complaints alleging violations of Nebraska’s One-Call Notification Act.
-The One-Call Notification Act outlines certain legal requirements for excavators and underground facility operators in order to protect the public from injury and protect facilities from damage that may occur during excavation.
-Violations of the Act may be subject to civil penalties of up to $10,000.00 per violation.
+As of September 1, 2024 all complaints will be submitted to the Nebraska State Fire Marshal Agency (NSFM).
+The One-Call Notification Act outlines certain legal requirements for excavators and underground facility operators to protect the public from injury and protect facilities from damage during excavation.
+Violations of the Act may be subject to civil penalties of up to $10,000.00 per day per event for pipeline and fiber optics related violations not to exceed $500,000.
+All other utilities up to $5,000.00 per day per event not to exceed $50,000

 Need To Report a Utility or Excavator?

 If you have questions, or would like to file a complaint, please click HERE to access the One Call Notification complaint form.
 Instructions for submitting the complaint form are at the bottom of the form.
-You can also access the form by going directly to the Attorney General’s contact us page on their website, scroll down and click on the One Call Notification icon at the bottom.
+Or can be found on the Nebraska Fire Marshal Page under Pipeline.

 Examples of Common Excavator Violations: